Cancer Stat Facts: Uterine Cancer

 At a Glance

-Prevalence of this cancer: There are an estimated 600,346 women currently living with endometrial cancer in the United States.
+Prevalence of This Cancer: In 2014, there were an estimated 710,228 women living with uterine cancer in the United States.

 Survival StatisticsShow More

-How Many People Survive 5 Years Or More after Being Diagnosed with Endometrial Cancer?
+How Many People Survive 5 Years Or More after Being Diagnosed with Uterine Cancer?

 Relative survival statistics compare the survival of patients diagnosed with cancer with the survival of people in the general population who are the same age, race, and sex and who have not been diagnosed with cancer.
 Because survival statistics are based on large groups of people, they cannot be used to predict exactly what will happen to an individual patient.
 No two patients are entirely alike, and treatment and responses to treatment can vary greatly.

-Based on data from SEER 18 2003-2009.
-Gray figures represent those who have died from endometrial cancer.
+Based on data from SEER 18 2007-2013.
+Gray figures represent those who have died from uterine cancer.
 Green figures represent those who have survived 5 years or more.

 Survival by Stage

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
 In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
 If it has spread to a different part of the body, the stage is regional or distant.
-The earlier endometrial cancer is caught, the better chance a person has of surviving five years after being diagnosed.
-For endometrial cancer, 67.9% are diagnosed at the local stage.
-The 5-year survival for localized endometrial cancer is 95.3%.
+The earlier uterine cancer is caught, the better chance a person has of surviving five years after being diagnosed.
+For uterine cancer, 66.9% are diagnosed at the local stage.
+The 5-year survival for localized uterine cancer is 95.3%.

 Confined to Primary Site